Channels are an important snap concept. They define which release of a snap is installed and tracked for updates.

 Risk-levels may not match a project’s internal conventions.
 Some projects may use alpha instead of edge, for instance.
 However, a project’s own release nomenclature should be close enough to a snap’s risk-levels to allow you to judge the relative stability of the version you’re installing.

-Branches are optional.
-They allow the creation of a short-lived sequences of snaps that can be published on demand by snap developers to help with fixes or temporary experimentation.
+A branch is an optional finer subdivision of a channel for a published snap that allows for the creation of short-lived sequences of snaps that can be pushed on demand by snap developers to help with fixes or temporary experimentation.

 Branch names convey their purpose, such as